top of page

 7.2.4 Any team failing to submit their scorecard within 24 hours after match is played will be sent a warning notice by the Results Secretary.
 If that team has still failed to submit its scorecard within 48 hours, it will be awarded zero points.

-7.2.5 If a team submits a scorecard considered by the Committee to be of an unacceptably poor standard, it will receive one warning.
+7.2.5 If a team continually submits a scorecard after a warning or is considered by the Committee to be of an unacceptably poor standard, it will receive one warning.
 Any further substandard scorecards will result in a one-point deduction per offence.

 7.2.6 For Cup games where no scorecard has been received within 48 hours, neither team shall progress to the next round, and a bye shall be given to the next round’s opponents.